Mailfence Contacts: a secure contact management software

 How can I use Mailfence secure contact management software to collaborate with colleagues, friends and family?

 You can use Mailfence Contacts secure contact management software to share contacts with other Mailfence users.
-In addition, to collaborate with other Mailfence users you need to be member of the same Mailfence Group.
+In addition, to collaborate with other Mailfence users you need to be a member of the same Mailfence Group.
 Learn here how to create Mailfence groups.

 1. How to access Mailfence group contacts

 In order to access group contacts, use the pulldown menu under the logo at the left top of the screen and select the group.
 The default value of the selector is ‘Private’ (which is your personal contacts).